AgencyPMG/queue-cloudwatch/README.md

 # Queue CloudWatch

-A `pmg/queue` driver decorator that dispatched cloudwatch metrics when messages are sent through.
+A `pmg/queue` driver decorator that dispatches cloudwatch metrics when messages are sent through.

 ## Example